scaleupstack/metadata/README.md

 # ScaleUpStack/Metadata

 This library provides a flexible metadata structure for PHP classes (including methods, properties, and annotations).
-It is based on [schmittjoh/metadata].

 The metadata is extracted from the PHP source code of the class.
-It reads DocBlock annotations using [ScaleUpStack/Annotations].

-You will be able to register your own feature analyzers that extend the metadata based on reflection, or the provided DocBlock annotations.
+You will be able to register feature analyzers (shipped with this library, or your own) that extend the metadata based on reflection, or the provided DocBlock annotations.

+Currently these additional feature analyzers are provided:

+* TypedProperties (including union types)
+* VirtualMethods

+This library is based on [schmittjoh/metadata].
+It reads DocBlock annotations using [scaleupstack/annotations].

 ## Installation